emptymalei/deep-learning/dl/onboarding/python.md

 ??? info "Modern Python with `pyproject.toml` and `poetry`"

-    Python introduced `pyproject.toml` in [PEP518](https://peps.python.org/pep-0518/). `pyproject.toml` can be used together with [`poetry`](https://python-poetry.org) to [sepcify dependencies](https://python-poetry.org/docs/pyproject/#packages).
+    Python introduced `pyproject.toml` in [PEP518](https://peps.python.org/pep-0518/) which can be used together with [`poetry`](https://python-poetry.org) to [sepcify dependencies](https://python-poetry.org/docs/pyproject/#packages).

     Both `conda` and `pyenv` have trouble solving the actual full dependency graphs of all the packages used.
-This problem is solved easily by `poetry`.
-However, this also means `poetry` can be very slow as it has to load many different versions of the packages.
+This problem is solved by `poetry`.
+However, this also means `poetry` can be very slow as it has to load many different versions of the packages to try out.[^slowpoetry]

-    We highly recommend using `poetry` in a formal project.
-However, tutorials on how to use `poetry` is not within the scope of this book.
+    While tutorials on how to use `poetry` is not within the scope of this book, we highly recommend using `poetry` in a formal project.

 ## Python Styles and `pre-commit`

 In a Python project, it is important to have some certain conventions or styles.
-To be self-consistent, one could follow some style guides for python.
-There are official proposals, such as [PEP8](https://peps.python.org/pep-0008/), and "third party" style guides, such as [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).[^pep8][^gpsg] And use [pre-commit](https://pre-commit.com/).
+To be consistent, one could follow some style guides for python.
+There are official proposals, such as [PEP8](https://peps.python.org/pep-0008/), and "third party" style guides, such as [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).[^pep8][^gpsg]

+We also recommend using [`pre-commit`](https://pre-commit.com/). `pre-commit` helps us manage git hooks to be executed before each commit.
+Once installed, every time we run `git commit -m "my commit message here"`, a series of commands will be executed first based on the configurations.

 === "Some pre-commit Configs"

     `pre-commit` [officially provides some hooks](https://github.com/pre-commit/pre-commit-hooks) already, e.g., `trailing-whitespace`.[^pch]

-    We also recommend using some other hooks, namely,
+    We also recommend the following hooks,

     - `black`, which formats the code based on pre-defined styles,
     - `isort`, which orders the Python imports[^isort],